-$$\frac{\delta q}{q} = \frac{1}{b} \frac{\delta s}{s}.$$ (2)
+$$\frac{\delta q}{q} = \frac{1}{b} \frac{\delta s}{s}.\tag{2}$$

 The formulation and behavior of the autoconversion parameterization (Eqn.
 A1) are discussed in Golaz et al. (2011) (see their Equations 12-14).
-Although the rate is nominally proportional to $q_l^{7/3}$ , it is effectively controlled by a numerical limiter (Eqn.
-A3), which tends to set $q_l$ at a critical value ( $q{crit}$ ) determined by a tunable threshold droplet radius ( $r{thresh}$ ) and droplet number concentrations (N).
-Since neither $r{thresh}$ nor N changes in this study, $q_l$ should be close to $q{crit}$ when autoconversion is the dominant process.
-By contrast, accretion is proportional to $q_l$ and the 210 flux of rain (Eqn.
+Although the rate is nominally proportional to $q_l^{7/3}$, it is effectively controlled by a numerical limiter (Eqn.
+A3), which tends to set q_l at a critical value (q{crit}) determined by a tunable threshold droplet radius (r{thresh}) and droplet number concentrations (N).
+Since neither r{thresh} nor N changes in this study, q_l should be close to q{crit} when autoconversion is the dominant process.
+By contrast, accretion is proportional to q_l and the flux of rain (Eqn.
 A4).
 The BF rate (Eqn.
-A8) is effectively independent of $q_1$ , but conditionally 211 proportional to $q_i^{1/3}$ .
+A8) is effectively independent of q_l , but conditionally proportional to $q_i^{1/3}$.
 Riming (Eqn.
-A10) is proportional to $q_l$ and the flux of settling ice, which is 212 related to the fall speed and $q_i$ .
+A10) is proportional to q_l and the flux of settling ice, which is related to the fall speed and q_i .
 Similarly, ice settling (Eqn.
-A6) at a specific level is determined 213 by the fall speed and vertical gradient of $q_i (\partial q_i / \partial p$ , where p denotes pressure).
-If $q_i$ is altered by 214 the same ratio throughout the column, an assumption that holds approximately for the simulations 215 examined here, the fractional change in the ice settling rate would be the same as that in $q_i$ .
-The 216 microphysical tendency equations are listed in the Appendix for reference.
-Condensation and 217 deposition, the main sources of cloud liquid and ice, are not directly related to $q_l$ or $q_i$ .
-218
+A6) at a specific level is determined by the fall speed and vertical gradient of q_i ($\partial q_i/\partial p$, where p denotes pressure).
+If q_i is altered by the same ratio throughout the column, an assumption that holds approximately for the simulations examined here, the fractional change in the ice settling rate would be the same as that in q_i .
+The microphysical tendency equations are listed in the Appendix for reference.
+Condensation and deposition, the main sources of cloud liquid and ice, are not directly related to q_l or q_i .

-The analysis focuses on two variables: LWP and IWP, which are, respectively, vertically inte-219 grated cloud liquid and cloud ice in units of g m-2.
-Absolute and fractional changes in LWP and 220 IWP are normalized by warming and thus given in units of g $m^{-2} K^{-1}$ and % $K^{-1}$ , respectively.
-221 Due to the highly simplified nature of the boundary layer in this model (i.e., surface evaporation 222 saturating the air below 850 hPa), for the purposes of this analysis the vertical integral has a lower 223 boundary of 850 hPa such that LWP and IWP only represent the cloud condensate above 850 hPa.
-224 Similarly, specific humidity and cloud condensate tendency terms, when column-integrated, only 225 represent values above 850 hPa. $30^{\circ}$ to $60^{\circ}$ and $60^{\circ}$ to $90^{\circ}$ are considered the mid-latitudes and 226 high-latitudes, respectively, and together they are considered the extratropics.
-Data is averaged 227 between the two hemispheres because of the hemispheric symmetry of the simulated climate.
-The 228 supercooled liquid fraction (SLF) is calculated as the ratio of cloud liquid to total cloud water 229 (liquid and ice).
-The daily SLF is binned as a function of temperature at an interval of 0.1 K 230 for each grid box in the extratropical region above 850 hPa with the temperature at which SLF is 231 closest to 50% considered to be T5050 (liquid and ice partitioned equally).
-232 a.
-Process-level Experiments
+The analysis focuses on two variables: LWP and IWP, which are, respectively, vertically inte-222 grated cloud liquid and cloud ice in units of g m-2.
+Absolute and fractional changes in LWP and IWP are normalized by warming and thus given in units of g m-2 K-1 and % K-1, respectively.
+224 Due to the highly simplified nature of the boundary layer in this model (i.e., surface evaporation 225 saturating the air below 850 hPa), for the purposes of this analysis the vertical integral has a lower boundary of 850 hPa such that LWP and IWP only represent the cloud condensate above 850 hPa.
+227 Similarly, specific humidity and cloud condensate tendency terms, when column-integrated, only 228 represent values above 850 hPa.
+30° to 60° and 60° to 90° are considered the mid-latitudes and high-latitudes, respectively, and together they are considered the extratropics.
+Data is averaged 230 between the two hemispheres because of the hemispheric symmetry of the simulated climate.
+The 231 supercooled liquid fraction (SLF) is calculated as the ratio of cloud liquid to total cloud water (liquid and ice).
+The daily SLF is binned as a function of temperature at an interval of 0.1 K 233 for each grid box in the extratropical region above 850 hPa with the temperature at which SLF is 234 closest to 50% considered to be T5050 (liquid and ice partitioned equally).

-233 3.
-Results
+3. Results